flaxandteal/flaxandteal-website/content/pages/team.md

 ![Ellery.png](/images/Ellery.png)</br>

-[Ellery](https://www.linkedin.com/in/ellery-ames-b6b3a975/) joins our team in 2022 as an experienced Scientific Software Engineer.
+[Ellery](https://www.linkedin.com/in/ellery-ames-b6b3a975/) joins our team as an experienced Scientific Software Engineer.
 He has a background in physics and mathematics, with a PhD from the University of Oregon in Physics.
 He has experience with computational physics, engineering, mathematical modelling, geo-metric analysis, Python, C/C++ and Kubernetes!

 ### Hristiyana Deliyska | Project & Business Development Manager
 ![Hristiyana.png](/images/Hristiyana.png)</br>